CruxConnect/crux-docs/_product_retailer/search_items.md

 : (object) The Pagination object parameter includes the total_count, start, and limit for your Search.

 items
-: (array) The Items array is a array of Items that match the criteria you provided for your Search.
+: (list) The Items list is a list of Items that match the criteria you provided for your Search.

 search_term
 : (string) The Search Term used to filter the results of your Search

 sort
-: (array) The Sort array parameter includes the attribute(s) on which you are performing a Sort on your Search
+: (list) The Sort list parameter includes the attribute(s) on which you are performing a Sort on your Search

 facets
-: (object) The Facets object contains product_identifiers, bundle_type, condition, supplier, catalogs, categories, shipping_origin_country, shipping_cost_type, and inventory arrays
+: (object) The Facets object contains product_identifiers, bundle_type, condition, supplier, catalogs, categories, shipping_origin_country, shipping_cost_type, and inventory lists

 filters
 : (object) The Filters object contains image_width, cost_per_unit, minimum_tier_quantity, quantity_in_stock, and image_height